Paul Craig Roberts: Later career

 In December 1980, along with Alan Greenspan and Herbert Stein, Roberts was one of the three speakers at the two-day National Forum on Jobs, Money and People at the Innisbrook Resort and Golf Club in Palm Harbor, Florida.
 Two months later, in 1981, he was appointed by President of the United States Ronald Reagan as Assistant Secretary of the Treasury for Economic Policy.
 As Assistant Treasury Secretary he was a driver behind the economic policy of the first term of the Reagan administration and was lauded as the "economic conscience of Ronald Reagan".
 Nonetheless, his singular zealousness for supply-side economics provoked ire in some quarters within the government, with Larry Kudlow – then an official in the Office of Management and Budget – saying that "Craig saw himself as the keeper of the Reagan flame.
 Only Craig knew what was right.
 No one else knew what was right".
 Roberts' concern about U.S. budget deficits led him into conflict with other Reagan-era officials such as Martin Feldstein and David Stockman.

 Roberts resigned in February 1982 to return to academia.
 He was a senior research fellow at the Hoover Institution, from 1983 to 1993 was the William E. Simon Chair in Political Economy at the Center for Strategic and International Studies and, from 1993 to 1996, a distinguished fellow at the Cato Institute.

 From 1983 to 2019, Roberts served as a board director of nine different Value Line investment funds.
 Between 1992 and 2006 he sat on the board of directors of A. Schulman and, according to the company, was its longest-serving independent director at the time of his retirement.

 Post-retirement writing and media

 In the 2000s, Roberts wrote columns for Creators Syndicate.
 Later, he contributed to CounterPunch, becoming one of its most popular writers.
-He has been a regular guest on programs broadcast by RT (formerly known as Russia Today).
+He has been a regular guest on programs broadcast by RT.
 As of 2008, he was part of the editorial collective of the far right website VDARE.
 He has been funded by the Unz Foundation.
 His writings are published by Veterans Today, InfoWars, PressTV and GlobalResearch, and he is frequently a guest on the podcasts, radio shows and video channels of the Council of Conservative Citizens, Max Keiser and 9/11 truther Kevin Barrett.
 His own website publishes the work of Israel Shamir and Diana Johnstone.